RainerMtb/cuvista/README.md

-# CUVISTA - Cuda Video Stabilizer
+# CUVISTA - Video Stabilizer
 Check the projects [GitHub Page](https://rainermtb.github.io/cuvista)

-A small and simple Application to stabilize shaky video footage using the Cuda platform when available.
+A small and easy to use Application to stabilize shaky video footage using GPU acceleration via the Cuda platform or OpenCL when available.

 There is the option to only use CPU power to do the all the stabilizing computations, which will be significantly slower but produces the exact same outcome